 - Assessment must maintain academic standards.

-Oral Examination: Students are required to speak about a given topic/s in Japanese.
+Oral Examination: Students are required to speak about a given topic/s in Japanese - 10% weighting.

-Written Examination: Final written examination to assesses students' knowledge and use of kanji characters, vocabulary and grammar, as well as reading comprehension and writing abilities to cover the content up to Lesson 30.
+Written Examination: Final written examination assesses students' knowledge and use of kanji characters, vocabulary and grammar covered up to Week 12 - 40% weighting.

 SubmissionStudents must submit their assignments electronically through MyUni.